 - If I review 2-3 times per day, I still struggle with the same words and can MAYBE recall an extra 2-3 words, but that minimal increase is not significant enough to spend an extra 20-30 minutes per day reviewing multiple times.

-(in the morning when my brain is fresh).
+For me, the MED is ONCE per day (in the morning when my brain is fresh).

 Beyond merely recalling and reviewing words, we must also REUSE words in a meaningful and practical way in order to get them to really “stick.”
 There are THREE ways to do this: